 Imagine, if you will, a young lady named Jane Cornswoddle, Duchess of the Hinterlands.
 The name, “Jane,” identifies her as a specific person, while Cornswoddle might establish her reputation based on family associations.
 The title, “Duchess,” might bestow on Jane certain rights and privileges within her geographic location.

-In our modern world of tech, identity hasn’t changed all that much.
+In our modern world of technology, identity hasn’t changed all that much.
 We still have unique identifiers to establish who we are as users.
 We might also be assigned a group, such as engineers who report to Alice, the VP of Engineering.
 Finally, we can be assigned titles based on the rights and privileges we have.
-Where history had kings and queens, the modern world has Super Users and System Admins.
+Where history had kings and queens, the modern enterprise has Super Users and System Admins.

 Identity establishes who we are and what we’re allowed to do, and the systems used to manage and establish identity have evolved.
 Let’s look at some significant milestones.